 The omega-3s, vitamin D, and selenium in swordfish may help avoid cancer.
 Omega-3s and vitamin D have anti-inflammatory effects, which suggest that they could help prevent colorectal cancer.
 According to studies, both nutrients can lower the risk of colorectal cancer.
 (2, 3, 4, 5)

 Vitamin A and folate can both cause cancerous cells to die by preventing them from reproducing.
 Vitamin D may also assist in the regression of new blood vessels that nourish those cells.
 Omega-3s likewise aid in the prevention of cancer metastasis, or the spread of cancer.
-Animal and human research has suggested that omega-3s might help reduce the risk of breast, prostate, and colon cancers.
+Animal and human research have suggested that omega-3s might help reduce the risk of breast, prostate, and colon cancers.
 (7, 8)

 Selenium is an antioxidant that combats the cancer-causing effects of excessive free radicals in the body.
 It may have a protective impact on liver, prostate, breast, and lung cancers.
 Selenium supplements might assist patients undergoing radiation therapy to live better lives while lowering the treatment’s unpleasant side effects.
 (9, 10, 11)